mvanthoor/rustic-book/src/faq.md

 ## Hasn't this been done before?

 Of course, this has been done before.
-There are some well known "tutorial engines" around, but I think there are issues with most of them, such as:
+There are some well known tutorial engines around.
+Most of them do have some issues, for example:

 * The engines and tutorials are getting older.
 * The source code may be old enough to not compile cleanly using a current-day compiler.
-* These engines mainly use older techniques (for example, not bitboards).
+* These engines mainly use older techniques (for example, not bitboards) for simplicity's sake.
+Those techniques work well to learn the basics of chess engine programming, but because of speed limitations, the engine will always be at a disadvantage to an engine using bitboards if everything else is equal.
-* Even though the engines are available, in some cases the accompanying website has been gone for a long time.
+* Even though the engines may be available with (some) documentation in the source code, in some cases the accompanying website has been gone for a long time.
 * The code isn't always as readable as could be.
 * Most if not all engines are written in C or C++.

-Even if this has been done before, I still get fun out of doing this myself, in exactly the way I want to be done.
-Rustic is an original engine, not derived from any other engine, and this site is its chronicle.
-Even though I'll be standing on the shoulders of giants that have shared information before me, this project is mine.
+Even if this has been done before, I still get fun out of doing this myself, in exactly the way I want to be done and in a programming language of my choice.
+Even though I'll be standing on the shoulders of giants that have shared information before me, this project is my own.
+It makes it worthwhile to me.
+I hope, in the future, other people starting out to write a chess engine will find it useful.